dcurrie/e-ORP/README.md

 ## Features

-- [x] `e-ORP` optimizes with either of two objectives: maximize annual disposable income (as `i-ORP` did) or maximize the "Plan Surplus," the Final Total Account Balance (FTAB)
 - [x] `e-ORP` calculates US Federal Income Taxes each year for Married Filing Jointly, Single, or Head of Household
 - [x] `e-ORP` calculates the OBBBA extra retirement tax deduction ($6000 over 65 between the years 2025 through 2028), and the phase out for MAGIs above $150,000 (joint, $75,000 single)
 - [x] `e-ORP` calculates the IRMAA amount, including Medicare Part B base premium and both Part B and Part D surcharges, and subtracts it from SSA benefits when calculating disposable income